 Accreditation: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of EB Medicine and The Physicians Consortium.
 EB Medicine is accredited by the ACCME to provide continuing medical education for physicians.

-Credit Designation: EB Medicine designates this educational activity for a maximum of 24 AMA PRA Category 1 Credits™.
+Credit Designation: EB Medicine designates this live in-person and online educational activity for a maximum of 22.25 AMA PRA Category 1 Credits™ for the main conference course.
+EB Medicine designates the pre-conference ultrasound workshop for a maximum of 4 AMA PRA Category 1 Credits™, the neonatal resuscitation and obstetrics workshop for a maximum of 3 AMA PRA Category 1 Credits™, and the musculoskeletal examination workshop for a maximum of 3 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Specialty CME: Included as part of the main conference course credits, this CME activity is eligible for 1 risk management, 2.5 pharmacology, 2.5 neurology, 0.5 trauma, 0.5 stroke, 2.5 infectious disease, 0.5 ethics, 0.5 addiction disorders, and 0.5 obstetrics/gynecology CME credits, subject to your state and institutional requirements.
+Specialty CME: Included as part of the main conference course credits, this CME activity is eligible for 1.5 infectious disease, 1 pharmacology, 0.5 pain management, 0.5 palliative care, 0.5 patient safety, 2 risk management, 0.5 stroke, and 0.75 trauma CME credits, subject to your state and institutional requirements.

 Needs Assessment: The need for this educational activity was determined by a survey of medical faculty, review of evaluations from previous conferences, and a practice gap analysis.